What is the adoption procedure?

 Do you have puppies and kittens?

-The selection of adoptable cats and dogs at the shelter changes daily.
-We recommend you check the Web site or visit one of Broward County’s two animal adoption centers frequently to find a pet that’s right for you.
+The selection of adoptable cats and dogs at our Adoption Center changes daily.
+We recommend you check our Web site or visit our Adoption Center frequently to find a pet that’s right for you.
 The most common puppies available for adoption will grow to become medium or large dogs.
-The shelters occasionally receive puppies that will remain small, but they are not as common.
+The shelter occasionally receives puppies that will remain small, but they are not as common.

 Do you have a specific breed of dog or cat?